 - requiring the person in charge of the recruitment process to ensure all copies are destroyed

 - a procedure for responding to requests from unsuccessful candidates, including who’ll be responsible for responding to the candidate

 - contain guidelines for the use of electronic communications and social media

-- notes any monitoring, data collection or surveillance technology used in the workplace, and details how the information will be used and stored, as well as who can access it
+- note any monitoring, data collection or surveillance technology used in the workplace, and detail how the information will be used and stored, as well as who can access it

 - tell employees about the possible consequences of the unauthorised disclosure of personal information.